 You will find that foam rolling can also help you create a degree of hypertrophy.

-It will also help reduce the risk of injury and lower back pain.
+It can also help reduce the risk of injury and lower back pain.
 Always include a lot of rest, a good amount of time on warming up and cooling down, and a nutrition element in your workout plan.
-Your results will always be based on these few variables, and also on how well you cool down and recover post-workout.
+Your results will likely be based on these few variables, and also on how well you cool down and recover post-workout.

 If a desk job keeps you inactive and sitting down throughout most of the day, it is important to periodically roll out your quadriceps as a stimulating way to get your blood flowing and keep those muscles as engaged as they can be.